 Our team, together with our jury through remote judging, went through all the submissions meticulously for weeks and weeks.
 We were overwhelmed with the amazing selections of work from our young participants, observing a level of creativity that we have never seen before.
 The depth of research, level of technical knowledge and understanding of complex cultural and anthropological issues put into the proposals were worthy of the highest adulation, showing applicants’ passion for humanitarian causes.
 The applicants were eventually narrowed down to 26 finalists, who have submitted proposals which we believe not only capture the spirit of our competition, but can really help refugees to overcome the challenges they currently face.

-On February 27th and 28th, our jury team came together once more at Yale University and UN Habitat office New York, for an all-day discussion to decide on the winning team.
+On February 27th and 28th, our jury team came together once more at Yale University and UN Habitat office New York, thanks to our partner and our collaborator Yale MacMillan Center and UN Habitat, for an all-day discussion to decide on the winning team.
 The meeting of experts in their fields from around the world, , presented with 25 of the best ideas from the younger generation, constituted a nucleus for ideas that can challenge the fundamental principles of traditional architecture and humanitarianism.

 The synergy between architecture and humanitarianism raises many important questions, including the overall goals and definitions of architecture and humanitarian action themselves.
 Considering metrics including creativity, feasibility, depth of research, and scalability, four teams were selected as Honorable mentions, who will receive $1000 each.
 Three teams were chosen through unanimous decision as the overall winners, and will be awarded $7000 and invited to the summit to present their ideas to a live audience.